 So what is this about?
 What does “Find your rock” mean?

 Last month (February 2018) I was in Florence, Italy.
 I went there for one specific reason.
 I wanted to see the statue of David (by Michelangelo).
 Naturally, Florence is so much more!
 Besides David, the rest of Galleria dell’Accademia is just amazing.
 Piazza del Duomo, Piazza della Signoria, Ponte Vecchio, and perhaps the best thing, Uffizi Gallery.
 So many masterpieces in there.
 Botticelli’s Primavera, The Birth of Venus.
 It is impossible not to get inspired by maybe the best Renaissance artists.
-For sure, Florence is the epicenter of Renaissance.
+For sure, Florence is the epicenter of the Renaissance.

-Compared Renaissance, in this day and age, it has become increasingly difficult to focus on your work.
+Compared to Renaissance, in this day and age, it has become increasingly difficult to focus on your work.
 To focus on the present moment.
 To find your true meaning or reason for doing something.
 We get distracted by social media, “important work” and we mistake movement for achievement.
 So here’s what I mean by “Finding your rock”.

 Michelangelo mastered his rock